-The Fundamentals of University Teaching Program supports UWaterloo graduate students in their development as university TAs and instructors.
-The program provides hands-on professional development opportunities and introduces participants to evidence-based strategies and ideas to implement in their teaching.
+The Fundamentals of University Teaching (Fundamentals) program provides hands-on professional development opportunities and introduces participants to evidence-based strategies and ideas to implement in their teaching.

 How it works

 The program is completed at participants' own pace and can be completed in as little as one term.

 The Fundamentals program is comprised of two components: workshops and microteaching sessions.

 |Component||Component Description and Links|

 |Microteaching sessions||Participate in three microteaching sessions to deliver mini lessons to peers and receive feedback on teaching|

 - receive a Certificate of Completion issued by the Centre for Teaching Excellence (CTE)